SQL and DataFrame guide

 Section titled “Projection”df.select("name", "age"); // by namedf.select(col("name"), col("age")); // by Columndf.selectExpr("name", "age * 12 AS age_in_months");df.withColumn("full_name", concat(col("first"), lit(" "), col("last")));df.withColumns({ a: col("x"), b: col("y") });df.drop("internal_id");df.withColumnRenamed("age", "years");df.toDF("a", "b", "c"); // positional rename of all columnsFiltering

 Section titled “Filtering”filter and where are aliases.
+Both take a Column predicate or a SQL string, parsed server-side:

 Section titled “Grouping and aggregation”import { count, sum, avg, max } from "@spark-connect-js/node";